abrahammurciano/python-package-template/README.md

 ### Create the necessary accounts
 - Create a [PyPI](https://pypi.org/account/register/) account if you don't have one.
-- Create an [Anaconda](https://anaconda.org/account/register) account if you don't have one.

 ### Create a GitHub personal access token
 - Go to `Settings` > `Developer settings` > `Personal access tokens` > `Generate new token`.